 matches on the schedule of play are chosen to raise funds for a project

 within a hospital.
-During each “Match du Coeur”, every point scored by
+During each “Aces du Coeur”, every point scored by

 either player raises a funding counter by one tick.
 As soon as the

 fundraising target is reached, the challenge is complete and the

 Since 2000, BNP Paribas has also been involved in selecting ball girls and boys at the Roland Garros French Open.
 In 2015, these young athletes were featured in a documentary, Terre de rêve, which followed the ball kids through every step of the selection process and was broadcast before the start of the competition.
 The film was a way to honor these quiet participants to each competition.